 Steve is a lifelong camper.
-He first attended camp when he was 8 and he continued for 11 years.
-In his years as a camper and a counselor, he discovered the power of the camp experience to develop confidence, social skills and joy.
+He first attended camp when he was 8, and he continued for 11 years.
+In his years as a camper and a counselor, he discovered the power of the camp experience to develop confidence, social skills, and joy.

 He even wrote about camp in his college applications as one of the defining experiences of his life.
 After graduating with honors from Davidson College, he got off the camp track for a few years during which he was an investment banker with Goldman Sachs in New York and Simmons & Company in Houston.
 He then went to Harvard Business School, where he decided to pursue his true passion: summer camp.
 He and Susie have been full-time camp owners since 1993.
 Steve is lucky to have the pleasure of partnering with his wife (and best friend).

-Steve has been featured in articles in the Wall Street Journal, American Way magazine, the Houston Chronicle and the Austin-American Statesman.
-He has written for Psychology Today on youth development, education and parenting.
+Steve has been featured in articles in the Wall Street Journal, American Way magazine, the Houston Chronicle, and the Austin-American Statesman.
+He has written for Psychology Today on youth development, education, and parenting.
 Steve chaired the Tri-State Camp Conference (the largest camp conference in the world) from 2008-2010.
 In 2009, he received the National Service Award from the American Camp Association(ACA).
 In 2010, he was appointed Treasurer of the ACA and serves on its Executive Committee.

-Watch Steve’s Harvard Talk: Play ►
+Watch Steve’s Harvard Talk Below:

 Susie loves talking with camper parents all year long and helping them with any concerns, including parental separation anxiety (camp can be hard on first time parents).
 In addition to being a parent liaison at camp, she also directs our camp health center.

-Susie did not attend camp as a child or young woman, but has become a powerful fan of the camp experience as she watched its positive effect on her own children.
+Susie did not attend camp as a child or young woman, but she has become a powerful fan of the camp experience as she watched its positive effect on her own children.

 In her past life, Susie was a family and adolescent counselor at a hospital in Wellesley, MA and later became a manager at a Boston hospital.
 She attended University of Michigan undergrad and Northwestern University for graduate school.